top of page

 • Can family members of veterans file claims or lawsuits for mesothelioma?

 Yes, family members can file claims, particularly if they were exposed to asbestos secondhand from the veteran’s clothing or through living in military housing.
 Family members can also file wrongful death claims if the veteran has passed away from mesothelioma.
+To learn more about wrongful death claims click here.

 • How does secondhand asbestos exposure affect family members?